Mount Tagapo: Etymology

-The name is derived from the Tagalog word taga, meaning "to chop".
-The island's name, talim (also in Tagalog), means "blade" in English, probably named after its outline on maps, which looks like a short sword.
-The peak is also locally known as Bundok Susong Dalaga (Maiden's breast mountain), due to its conical shape.
+The name is derived from the Tagalog word tagâ, "to chop".
+The island's name, talím ("blade") may refer to its outline on maps, which looks like a short sword.
+The peak is also locally known as Bundók Susong Dalaga (literally, “mount maiden breast”), due to its conical shape.

 Geography

 The peak falls under the jurisdiction of the towns of Binangonan and Cardona, which divide the island almost into two halves, the west (Binangonan) and east (Cardona).
 In the middle of the 15 km long Talim Island island is a volcanic ridge with Mount Tagapo, its highest peak.
 The island forms the southwestern rim of the Laguna Caldera, a large caldera that occupies the middle section of Laguna de Bay.
 Mount Sembrano range, across the lake on the Jalajala Peninsula, forms the eastern and the highest peak of the caldera.

 Mount Tagapo lies at the latitudinal center of Talim Island at the point, about a third of the island from its southern tip, where a shorter ridge measuring 3.5 km long intersects the island on its eastern side forming a T-junction.
 Southeast and west of Mount Tagapo peak are craters formed after the formation of the caldera.